-The OrchLab Partnership brings together the music of the London Philharmonic Orchestra with accessible instruments and technology designed by Drake Music to enable high quality, inclusive and creative music-making in care settings.
+The OrchLab Partnership brings together the music of the London Philharmonic Orchestra with accessible instruments and technology designed by Drake Music to enable high quality, inclusive and creative music-making with Disabled adults.

 OrchLab is an LPO initiative generously supported by JTI.